445th Operations Group: Modern era

 In 1992 the group once again assumed its role as the operational element of the 445th Airlift Wing under the USAF Objective Wing organization.

 The 445th wing had been a reserve associate of the active duty 63d Airlift Wing at Norton Air Force Base, California since 1973.
 Under the reserve associate concept, the 445th wing had no aircraft of its own, but its reservists flew and maintained the 63d wing's aircraft alongside the regular airman assigned to the 63d.
 In the summer of 1992, the group was again activated as the 445th Operations Group and became an associate unit of the active duty 63d Operations Group.
 The 729th and 730th Airlift Squadrons were reassigned from the wing to the group, while the 445th Operations Support Flight was activated under the group.

-The following year both wings and their subordinate elements moved to March Air Reserve Base, California as Norton AFB closed.
-Air Mobility Command had combined airlift and air refueling units at a number of locations into what were designated "Air Mobility Wings."
-In the spring of 1994 the active duty 63d Airlift Wing and its elements inactivated at March and reserve airlift units were joined with the air refueling units already assigned to the 452d Air Mobility Wing, while the 445th wing and group inactivated.
+The following year both wings and their subordinate elements moved to March Air Reserve Base, California when Norton closed.
+Air Mobility Command had combined airlift and air refueling units at a number of locations into what were designated Air Mobility Wings.
+In the spring of 1994 the 63d Airlift Wing and its elements inactivated at March and reserve airlift units were joined with the air refueling units already assigned to the 452d Air Mobility Wing, while the 445th wing and group inactivated.

-The 445th was activated again later that year at Wright-Patterson AFB, Ohio as a stand-alone Lockheed C-141 Starlifter organization.
+The 445th was activated again later that year at Wright-Patterson Air Force Base, Ohio as a Lockheed C-141 Starlifter organization.
 It absorbed two squadrons already stationed at Wright-Patterson, the 89th Airlift Squadron from the 906th Operations Group and the 356th Airlift Squadron from the 907th Operations Group.

 In 2006, the 356th inactivated while the 89th and the 445th converted to Lockheed C-5 Galaxys and in 2011 to McDonnell Douglas C-17s.
 The group trained for and flew strategic airlift missions worldwide, performing channel flights and special assignment airlift missions.
 It participated in various contingency and humanitarian operations and training exercises.
 The group also tested and calibrated the laser detection and ranging (LADAR) system.